housleyjk/aiopyramid/README.rst

 The second principle is what allows ``aiopyramid`` to support existing extensions.
 The goal is to isolate asyncronous code from code that expects a syncronous response.
-Those methods that already exist in ``pyramid`` (i.e. those that comprise its API) should never be rewritten as coroutines because we don't know who will try to call them as regular methods.
+Those methods that already exist in ``pyramid`` should not be rewritten as coroutines because we don't know who will try to call them as regular methods.

-This approach allows for making only those parts of ``pyramid`` that necessarily run blocking code actually run in the ``asyncio`` event loop.
-Therefore, it should be possible to run an existing url dispatch application asyncronously without modification.
+Most of the ``pyramid`` framework does not run io blocking code.
+So, it is not actually necessary to change the framework itself.
+Instead we need tools for making application code asyncronous.
+It should be possible to run an existing url dispatch application asyncronously without modification.
 Blocking code will naturally end up being run in a separate thread via the ``asyncio run_in_executor`` method.
 This allows you to optimize only those highly concurrent views in your application or add in websocket support without needing to refactor all of the code.

 It is easy to simulate a multithreaded server by increasing the number of threads available to the executor.